-- I comprehend and will abide by the programs' attendance, absence and tardiness policies. - I comprehend and will abide by the radiation protection policy. - I comprehend and will abide by the radiography program dress code. - I understand clocking in for another student or employee will result in my immediate dismissal. - I understand that clocking in on clinical time and DCH time at the same time will result in my dismissal. - I have been explained the JRCERT Standards and will abide by the direct, indirect and repeat policies. - I agree that I am accountable for my success as well as the success of DCH and the patient I come in contact with.
-I agree I must regard my classroom, labs and clinical experiences as one should address job responsibilities: preparation, hard work, initiative and learning from failure. - I recognize my instructors and preceptors assume the role of my supervisor.
-I will attempt to learn the technical skills required of a radiographer, but also strive to develop professional behaviors and attitudes. - I understand I am responsible for my own education (learning).
-It is the instructors' responsibility to give opportunity and facilitate learning.

-This initialed and signed document will be placed in your program file for reference in the event of any program policy violations.
+I comprehend and will abide by the programs' attendance, absence and tardiness policies.
+I comprehend and wil abide by the radiation protect ion policy.
+I comprehend and will abide by the radiography program dress code.
+I understand clocking in for another student or employee will result in my immediate dismissal.
+I understand that clocking in on clinical time and DCH time at the same time will result in my dismissal.
+I have been explained policies. d the JRCERT Standards and w rill abide by the direct, indirect an ıd repeat I agree that I am accountable for my success as well as the success of DCH and the patient I come in contact with.
+I agree I must regard my classroom, labs and clinical experiences as one should address job responsibilities: preparation, hard work, initiative and learning from failure.
+I recognize my instructors and preceptors assume the role of my supervisor.
+I will attempt to learn the technical skills required of a radiographer, but also strive to develop professional behaviors and attitudes. responsible for my own ed opportunity and facilitate learni lucation (learning).
+It is the ins ing. structors' itialed and signed docu m policy violations. ment will be placed in your pro ogram file for reference in the eve nt of any Printed l Name Student Signature Date

-DCH Regional Medical Center

-School of Radiologic Technology

-Incident Reporting Form
+DCH Regional Medical Center School of Radiologic Technology Incident Reporting Form

-Date incident received by Radiology School Faculty:
+Date incident received by Radiology School Faculty

+• :

 Student Name:

 Date Reported: Date of Event:

-Mechanism by which report of event was received: Student 🗆 CI Manager/Supervisor
+Mechanism by which report of event was received: : Student CI Manager/Supervisor

 Brief Description of Incident:

-Program Official's Comments and/or Suggested Areas s of Improvemen t:
+Program Official's Comments and/or Suggested Are eas of Improvement:

-Actions taken: Incident has been reviewed and addressed with app Additional education has been provided to all involved. ropriate staff me ed mbers
+Actions taken: □ Incident has been reviewed and addressed with applicational education has been provided to all involutional • •

-Resolution of Incident: Resolved, no further follow-up required Resolved after further follow-up Unresolved, further follow-up required
+Resolution of Incident: □ Resolved, no further follow-up required □ Resolved after further follow-up ☐ Unresolved, further follow-up required

-Student Acknowledgement By signing below, I acknowledge that I have been infor improvement, and any resulting Disciplinary Action (fo incident stated above. med of the incider frm to be attache ent, sug d) follo ggestions for owing based on the
+Student Acknowledgement By signing below, I acknowledge that I have been inf improvement, and any resulting Disciplinary Action (incident stated above. · · · · · · · · · · · · · · · · · · ·

 Student Name (print):

 Student Signature: Date:

 Program Official (print):

-Program Official Signature: Date: